-EWCE were appointed Principal Contractor by Allerdale District Council to construct a new wide cycleway/footway.
-“The Solway Coaster” a 14.1 km route between Allonby and Silloth.
+EWCE was appointed Principal Contractor by Allerdale District Council to construct a new wide cycleway/footway, “The Solway Coaster” a 14.1 km route between Allonby and Silloth.

 It has been created to join onto the already successful route from Maryport to Allonby.
 The link between the coastal towns also forms part of the National Cycle Network Route 72 – Hadrian’s Cycleway that runs from Ravenglass, Cumbria to South Shields.

 The route generally follows B5300 and is located on the western verge for much of its length.
 The scheme utilises existing roads in some places and new cycleway structures in others.

 The route for large part is on the exposed Solway coastline adjacent to the high water line through dunes and it passed through farmland.
 Large sections of the route were on SIS land and adjacent to:

 - Solway Firth Special Areas of Conservation (SAC)